LoukiaPavlana/EPF-DAM-GR/README.md

 ## Repository Structure

 The repository is organized is model specific folders as well as a seperate folder that includes the data extraction notebooks.

+## Full report

+The full report of the thesis can be found in thesis_loukiapavlana_final.pdf in English, with an extensive Greek summary.